perkolatoriji/puppet-lab/README.md

 	+-- manifests
 		  init.pp
 		  nginx.pp
+		  proxy.pp
 ```
 The puppet manifests must go into your puppet server's desired environment, for example:

 `/etc/puppetlabs/code/environments/production/modules`

+## Installation:

+The first step (proxy) will be installed on the client defined as "puppetclient", and its defined in the nginx.pp manifest.

+The second step (fw proxy) will be installed on the server defined as "puppet", ans it's defined in the proxy.pp manifest.

 The installation will be done on the puppet client named "puppetclient", change this definition to the client that you want
-to install into, by mofifying the first line of nginx.pp module:
+to install into, by mofifying the first line of nginx.pp or proxy.pp modules accordingly:

 `node 'puppetclient'{`

-The SSL certs must be put on the folder /etc/nginx/ssl of the client, to create self-signed certs for a test run:
+The SSL certs must be put on the folder /etc/nginx/ssl of the client or server, to create self-signed certs for a test run:

 `sudo mkdir -p /etc/nginx/ssl/`